Retrieving Models

 generate predictions for multiple taxa, by either specifing the taxa to

-model in the ‘taxa_codes’ argument, or by setting ‘taxa_codes’ to NULL
+model in the ‘taxa’ argument, or by setting ‘taxa’ to NULL and including

 ‘taxon_code’.